riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 So for my case I wanted to already have some content inside my server, like default data source or some initial dashboard.
 This way I can always put these files in repository and track changes.

 So how can we do than.
-Well fortunately grafana supports that kind of stuff as well our of the box, amazing 💯.
+Well fortunately grafana supports that kind of stuff as well out of the box, amazing 💯.

 ### Adding data source

-So to add new data source we need to create configuration file called `datasources.yaml` inside container under `/etc/grafana/provisioning/datasources`.
+To add new data source we need to create configuration file called `datasources.yaml` inside container under `/etc/grafana/provisioning/datasources`.
-Again the problem is that it is in container and after container is running it is to late.
-So what we can to is mount a volume under that path.
+Again the problem is that it is inside container and after container is running it is to late.
+So what we can do is mount a volume under that path.

-So first we need to create folder `provisioning` and inside folder named `datasources` and then inside this folder create file datasources.yaml that will contain our default datasource configuration.
+So first we need to create folder `provisioning` and inside folder named `datasources` and then inside this folder create file `datasources.yaml` that will contain our default data source configuration.
-But what kind of configuration we can put there, where besides looking into grafana documentation you can go into container and look into sample configuration file.
+But what kind of configuration we can put there.
+Well besides looking into grafana documentation you can go into container and look into sample configuration file.
 First display all running containers with command

 `docker ps`